Why private foreign security companies are booming in Africa | DW | 02.07.2021

 In the Sahel, such attacks are occurring more and more frequently.
-In Mali, Niger, and Burkina Faso alone, at least 4,800 civilians died last year due to terrorist attacks and ethnic violence — ten times as many as 2014.
+In Mali, Niger and Burkina Faso alone, at least 4,800 civilians died last year in terrorist attacks and ethnic violence — 10 times as many as 2014.

 The fact that France is not only deploying its own soldiers in the Sahel is rarely an issue.
 The 10,000 or so fighters in the Foreign Legion today come from around 150 countries.
 They have one thing in common: They like to go to war, are not afraid to kill, and earn money doing it.
 But, unlike soldiers, they are paid by a state that is not their home country.